nuiben/marketmean/README.md

 #### A Laptop Price Predictor
 Author: Ben Porter

-Pulled from a [Kaggle Library](https://www.kaggle.com/datasets/juanmerinobermejo/laptops-price-dataset) (Merino, 2023), this csv text data pulls from a Spanish website that sources information on PC components.
+Pulled from a [Kaggle Library](https://www.kaggle.com/datasets/juanmerinobermejo/laptops-price-dataset) (Merino, 2023), this csv text data originates from a Spanish website containing information on PC components.
 Prices are based on regional currencies, so the nominal value should not be considered to reflect currency adjustments or inflation.
 As the data was primarily created using Euros, this is the most appropriate figure for describing the final price.
 For training, we split the data for preprocessing amongst the categorical and nominal datasets.

 ![](figure_a1.png)